Nail Fungal Infection

 Will the Fungus Come Back?

-Your nail infection should improve following treatment but you will need to continue with home care techniques to reduce recurrence of the infection as advised by your doctor.
+Your nail infection should improve following treatment but you will need to continue with home care techniques to reduce the recurrence of the infection as advised by your doctor.
 There is a chance of re-infection because the fungus is present everywhere around you in the environment.

 We will make recommendations to: